Medically reviewed by Drugs.com. Last updated on Feb 8, 2022.

 Pharmacologic Class: Serotonin Reuptake Inhibitor

-Citalopram is used to treat depression.
-It belongs to a group of medicines known as selective serotonin reuptake inhibitors (SSRIs).
+Citalopram is used to treat depression, including major depressive disorder (MDD).
+It is an antidepressant that belongs to a group of medicines known as selective serotonin reuptake inhibitors (SSRIs).
 These medicines are thought to work by increasing the activity of a chemical called serotonin in the brain.

 This medicine is available only with your doctor's prescription.